Updated April 12, 2020.

 - You must make arrangements and pay the expenses to attend the training program, including transportation, lodging, meals, and wages.

-- Your kitchen manager will have 2 days of classroom training and 3 weeks of onsite store training.
-Your General Manager and other front of house managers or assistant managers will have 2 days of classroom training and 5 weeks of onsite store training.
+- Your kitchen manager will have 2 days of classroom training and up to 4 weeks of onsite store training.
+Your General Manager and other front of house managers or assistant managers will have 2 days of classroom training and up to 7 weeks of onsite store training.

 3. Rent: Amount Not Specified